flokoe/bash-hackers-wiki/docs/syntax/shellvars.md

   Type:          integer variable   Read-only:   yes Set by Bash:   yes                Default:     n/a

-The process ID of the shell\'s parent process.
+The process ID of the shell's parent process.

 ### PWD